MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 ## Prerequisites

 - A working Microsoft Entra tenant with Microsoft Entra ID P1, P2, or trial license enabled.
 If needed, [create one for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-   - Microsoft Entra ID P2 is required to include Identity Protection risk in Conditional Access policies.
+   - Microsoft Entra ID P2 is required to include Microsoft Entra ID Protection risk in Conditional Access policies.
 - Administrators who interact with Conditional Access must have one of the following role assignments depending on the tasks they're performing.
 To follow the [Zero Trust principle of least privilege](/security/zero-trust/), consider using [Privileged Identity Management (PIM)](~/id-governance/privileged-identity-management/pim-configure.md) to just-in-time activate privileged role assignments.
    - Read Conditional Access policies and configurations
       - [Security Reader](~/identity/role-based-access-control/permissions-reference.md#security-reader)